 An amusing look into the life of the animator of characters like Woody Woodpecker, Popeye, and Pluto, Talking Animals and Other People was released in 1998 by Shamus Culhane.
 He is perhaps best known for crafting the iconic ‘Heigh-Ho’ sequence of Snow White and the Seven Dwarfs, which took him and his crew six months to complete.

 That hard work was well worth it, and in his writing, Culhane applies that same hard work to his life.
-Culhane started his animation career as more or less an intern to president of his own company.
+Culhane started his animation career as more or less an intern to the president of his own company.

 This book is much like Miyazaki’s memoir—it tells Culhane’s story as well as informs the reader on the storied history of animation, from the roots of it to modern day.
 He talks about the fascinating inner politics of creative studios that’ll keep you turning pages.